 Helping Veterans Search for Work: Unemployment Compensation for Ex-Servicemembers' Claimants Evaluation

 The rise in the number of veterans receiving Unemployment Compensation for Ex-Servicemembers and the cost of this program have led to an initiative to support improved outreach and services.
 We evaluated projects in four states.

 This study examines workers who collected unemployment insurance during and just after the Great Recession, when benefits entitlements increased from 26 to 99 weeks.
 It describes characteristics and experiences of workers who exhausted available benefits and how they fared after exhaustion.

 Evaluation of the Unemployment Compensation Provisions of ARRA

 This evaluation assessed states’ decisions to adopt unemployment compensation provisions that expanded eligibility and/or provided extra weeks of benefits.
 It also estimated effects of additional benefits on earnings and employment outcomes of recipients.

 Reemployment Services and Reemployment Eligibility Assessments

-Mathematica is conducting an implementation study of the Reemployment Services and Reemployment Eligibility Assessments program, with a particular focus on gaining insights about best practices that could be applied or adapted for similar programs in the future.
+Mathematica conducted an implementation study of the Reemployment Services and Reemployment Eligibility Assessments program, with a particular focus on gaining insights about best practices that could be applied or adapted for similar programs in the future.